onap/integration-simulators-nf-simulator-ves-client/README.md

 In order to browse history, go to *http://<simulator_ip>:8081/db/pnf_simulator/eventData*

 ### TLS Support
-Simulator is able to communicate with VES using HTTPS protocol.
+ves-client is able to communicate with VES using HTTPS protocol.
-CA certificates are incorporated into simulator docker image, thus no additional actions are required from user.
+CA certificates are incorporated into ves-client docker image, thus no additional actions are required from user.

 Certificates can be found in docker container under path: */usr/local/share/ca-certificates/*

-Simulator works with VES that uses both self-signed certificate (already present in keystore) and VES integrated to AAF.
+ves-client works with VES that uses both self-signed certificate (already present in keystore) and VES integrated to AAF.
 Certification loading can be disabled by setting environment variable ```USE_CERTIFICATE_FOR_AUTHORIZATION``` to false.
 Once certificate are not used for authorization, user can set up VES url using username and password.